 - Surgery to diagnose and stage cancer

 Surgery to diagnose and stage cancer

-For most cancers you will need further tests to make a diagnosis.
+For most cancers you will need further tests to make a diagnosis and to stage it.
 These tests may involve a surgical procedure.

 Learn more about: